temken/DaMaSCUS/bin/README.md

-This folder contains the output executables and a configuration file.
+This folder contains the executables and configuration files.